contagon/handbook/handbook/38-church-policies-and-guidelines.md

 ### 38.7.9 Medical Marijuana

 The Church opposes the use of marijuana for non-medical purposes.
-See “[Word of Wisdom and Healthy Practices](https://www.churchofjesuschrist.org/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&para=title_number131-p2382#title_number131)” ([38.7.14](38-church-policies-and-guidelines.md#38714-word-of-wisdom-and-healthy-practices)).
+See [38.7.14](38-church-policies-and-guidelines.md#38714-word-of-wisdom-and-healthy-practices).

 However, marijuana may be used for medicinal purposes when the following conditions are met: